aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/adjust-text-layer-bound-box-psd/_index.md

 - update text bound box
 schemas:
 - type: TechArticle
-  headline: 'how to edit psd: Adjust Text Layer Bound Box in Java'
+  headline: 'Edit PSD: Adjust Text Layer Bound Box Using Aspose.PSD for Java'
   description: Learn how to edit PSD files with Aspose.PSD for Java – retrieve and
     adjust a text bound box in a PSD.
 Step‑by‑step guide for how to edit psd programmatically.
   dateModified: '2026-06-28'
   author: Aspose
 - type: HowTo
-  name: 'how to edit psd: Adjust Text Layer Bound Box in Java'
+  name: 'Edit PSD: Adjust Text Layer Bound Box Using Aspose.PSD for Java'
   description: Learn how to edit PSD files with Aspose.PSD for Java – retrieve and
     adjust a text bound box in a PSD.
 Step‑by‑step guide for how to edit psd programmatically.
   steps: